f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/Baremetal-onprem/baremetal-onprem-deploy-demo-guide.rst

         **Step 4.2: Creating Virtual Site and vK8s object**

         - From F5 XC Console homepage, Click on Shared configuration.
-Click Manage > Virtual Sites and click on “Add Virtual Site”.
+Click Manage > Virtual Sites and click on ``Add Virtual Site``.

         - In the Site Type select CE.
 From the selector Expression field, lick Add Label to provide the custom key created previously along with operator ``In``, followed by custom values as shown below.
 Click on Save and Exit.